A. OOC INFORMATION

 2b.
 Character Type: What kind of character are you applying for?
 Categories are FCs (Canon Characters), OFCs (AU takes on canon characters), and OCs (Original Characters).

-This section is divided into three categories: DEFINING, SIGNIFICANT and MINOR.
-Some advantages have a minimum advantage classification.
-For more information, please refer to http://multiversemush.com/mw/index.php?title=Advantages
+3b.
+Advantages This section is divided into three categories: DEFINING, SIGNIFICANT and MINOR.
+To see how to fill out Advantages, read: http://multiversemush.com/mw/index.php?title=Advantages

 C. CHARACTER INFORMATION

 The following sections are for fleshing out and explaining your character to us, and are not "publicly visible fields".
 We're expecting to see the questions we ask in each field answered, but feel free to say more in any section you feel is appropriate.
 All C sections should be at least over 100 words of "strong" content - not filler.
 If you're looking for some prompting, check out Arthur Lowell's personality guide.

 This Space Left Intentionally Blank: Begin writing on 1c.

 Who is the character you're apping?
 What situations bring out their good side?
 What situations bring out their bad side?
 How do those sides manifest?
 What do they feel responsible for?
 What does it take to make them go all-out, or to avoid a challenge?
 How do they interact with others - friends and enemies?
 What can make them change how they treat the people around them?

 2c.
 "Where" - Factional Relations

 Why is your character in the faction that they’re in, or failing that, why aren’t they in a faction at all?
 If you’re in a faction, what are the ways the faction might spark conflict with your character, and how might it be resolved in play?
 Additionally, give your character's impressions on the other factions, and if they are "wrong", please explain why that's so.